 Kari is enthusiastic about Silver Trident’s unique dedication to great winemaking: “from the grapes themselves to the winemaking and blending, we’re looking for that juicy fruit-forward excitement that hits you right away, with layers of flavor and aroma that keep unfolding, leading to a long-lasting, unforgettable finish.
 What makes that work—and what makes a great wine age-worthy—is texture and mouthfeel.
 It’s always a journey filled with surprises and discoveries.
 That’s what makes it so exciting.”

-Shane was bit by the ‘vino bug’ at an early age and claims that he was weaned on wine by his oenophile parents as a kid growing up in Chicago.
-After completing his second tax season as a young CPA in the ‘Windy City’, Shane moved to the Napa Valley to follow his passions and begin a career in the wine industry.
+Shane was weaned on wine as a kid growing up in Chicago.
+After completing his second tax season as a young CPA in the ‘Windy City’, he moved to the Napa Valley to follow his passions and begin a career in the wine industry.
 An opportunity to work the 2000 harvest at Cosentino Winery eventually grew into a GM position.
 In 2011 Shane earned his sommelier certification through the Court of Master Sommeliers while working with Oenotri in Napa, recognized as one of the best Italian restaurants in the country by Food & Wine magazine.
 While there, Shane created one of the first successful restaurant based Direct to Consumer wine programs in the country, and in 2013 he became the Director of Sales and Marketing for Crocker & Starr Wines, one of the finest Cabernet Franc producers in the world.
-Shane joined The Silver Trident as Vice President of Sales in January 2015.
+Shane joined the Silver Trident team as Vice President of Sales in January 2015.